 With the strong team of CBIRT research assistants, information specialists and web developers, CBIRT scientists conduct research and demonstration projects across a range of topics in the field of brain injury.
 With our unique expertise in bridging the gap from science to practice in both family and educational settings, we find that the scope of our work is widening.
 For example, several current projects involve individuals and families affected by other brain-based developmental disabilities or who are at-risk.
 And, with our collaborators, such as Catrin Rode, entrepreneur and founder of Cogmetric, CBIRT is continuing the work to translate research into practice.

-Thirty years after the initial conceptualization of a research center focused on childhood brain injury, CBIRT is viewed nationally and internationally as a respected source for information, resources, and evidence-based practices on brain injury for researchers, educators, families and individuals with brain injury.
+More than thirty years after the initial conceptualization of a research center focused on childhood brain injury, CBIRT is viewed nationally and internationally as a respected source for information, resources, and evidence-based practices on brain injury for researchers, educators, families and individuals with brain injury.